-The Transition cups we tested are made of stainless steel, plastic, and silicone parts.
-Many of the cups are made completely out of plastic, but most offered a combination of materials.
-The Editors' Choice winner, Pura Kiki, was a combination of eco-healthy materials with a silicone spout and stainless steel body.
+The Transition cups we tested are made of stainless steel, plastic, and silicone components.
+Many of the cups have all plastic parts, but most offer a mix of materials.
+The Editors' Choice winner, Pura Kiki, was a made from eco-healthy materials, using silicone for the spout and stainless steel for the body.
 The materials used in a sippy cup can impact cup longevity, and parent's ability to keep them clean.
-The materials can potentially influence baby's health, so it is important to understand the benefits and drawbacks to each type of material.
+The materials used can also potentially influence baby's health, so it is important to fully understand the pros and cons of each different material.

 There is some evidence that suggests that the nutrients of breast milk may "cling" to the insides of the steel container.
 This is definitely something to consider if you plan to use the cup primarily for feeding.
 However, stainless steel is potentially still the best option for leak-proof cups for health, and this potential clinging (the jury is still out)is still not a deal breaker in our book.
 In addition, an insulated steel cup can help prevent the milk from spoiling.

-Gerber Graduates Sip & Smile, which eared a 3rd place spot in our tests.
-Plastic cups come in various body styles and colors, and their budget friendly prices make losing them tolerable.
+Gerber Graduates Sip & Smile, which earned a 3rd place spot in our tests.
+Plastic cups come in various body styles and colors, and their budget-friendly prices make losing them tolerable.
 However, plastic has some potential eco-health concerns to be aware of when choosing which transition cup is best for your baby.

 How to Choose a Sippy Cup for a Toddler article.

 The down and dirty list of things you should know about plastics are:

 - Some plastics can potentially leach chemicals similar to the banned BPA.
 A study, published in Environmental Health Perspectives stated that: